 - Visit the CareSearch COVID-19 pages for trustworthy information on palliative care at the end of life within the COVID-19 setting, information has been categorised for Patients, Carers, and Families and Health Professionals.

 - PalliAGED hosts additional information on palliative care and COVID-19 for Aged Care providers.

-- The Australian Government Department of Health has developed a COVID-19 vaccination decision guide (514kb pdf) for people receiving palliative care and/or end-of-life care.
+- The Australian Government Department of Health and Aged Care has developed a COVID-19 vaccination decision guide for people receiving palliative care and/or end-of-life care.
 This decision guide is to help a person receiving palliative or end-of-life care, or their caregiver, make an informed decision about getting a COVID-19 vaccine.